 Although there's no sure way to prevent eating disorders, here are some strategies to help your child develop healthy-eating behaviors:

-- Encourage healthy-eating habits and avoid dieting around your children.
+- Avoid dieting around your child.
 Family dining habits may influence the relationships children develop with food.
-Eating meals together gives you an opportunity to teach children about the pitfalls of dieting and encourages eating a balanced diet in reasonable portions.
+Eating meals together gives you an opportunity to teach your child about the pitfalls of dieting and encourages eating a balanced diet in reasonable portions.

 - Talk to your child.
-Because there are numerous websites that promote anorexia as a lifestyle choice rather than an eating disorder, it's important to talk to your child about the risks of unhealthy eating choices.
+For example, there are numerous websites that promote dangerous ideas, such as viewing anorexia as a lifestyle choice rather than an eating disorder.
+It's crucial to correct any misperceptions like this and to talk to your child about the risks of unhealthy eating choices.

-- Cultivate and reinforce a healthy body image in your children, whatever their shape or size.
-Talk to them about their self-image and offer reassurance that body shapes can vary.
-Don't criticize your own body in front of your children.
+- Cultivate and reinforce a healthy body image in your child, whatever his or her shape or size.
+Talk to your child about self-image and offer reassurance that body shapes can vary.
+Avoid criticizing your own body in front of your child.
 Messages of acceptance and respect can help build healthy self-esteem and resilience that will carry children through the rocky periods of the teen years.

 - Enlist the help of your child's doctor.
-At well-child visits, doctors may be in a good position to identify early indicators of an eating disorder.
+At well-child visits, doctors may be able to identify early indicators of an eating disorder.
 They can ask children questions about their eating habits and satisfaction with their appearance during routine medical appointments, for instance.
 These visits should include checks of height and weight percentiles and body mass index, which can alert you and your child's doctor to any significant changes.

-If you notice a family member or friend with low self-esteem, severe dieting, frequent overeating or dissatisfaction with appearance, consider talking to him or her about these issues.
+If you notice a family member or friend who seems to show signs of an eating disorder, consider talking to that person about your concern for his or her well-being.
 Although you may not be able to prevent an eating disorder from developing, reaching out with compassion may encourage the person to seek treatment.

 Eating disorders are diagnosed based on signs, symptoms and eating habits.
-If your doctor suspects you have an eating disorder, he or she will likely perform physical and psychological exams and request tests to help pinpoint a diagnosis.
-You may see both a medical doctor and a mental health provider for a diagnosis.
+If your doctor suspects you have an eating disorder, he or she will likely perform an exam and request tests to help pinpoint a diagnosis.
+You may see both your primary care provider and a mental health professional for a diagnosis.

 - Physical exam.
 Your doctor will likely examine you to rule out other medical causes for your eating issues.
 He or she may also order lab tests.

 - Psychological evaluation.
-A doctor or mental health provider will likely ask about your thoughts, feelings and eating habits.
+A doctor or mental health professional will likely ask about your thoughts, feelings and eating habits.
 You may also be asked to complete psychological self-assessment questionnaires.

 Treatment of an eating disorder generally includes a team approach.
-The team typically includes medical providers, mental health providers and dietitians — all with experience in eating disorders.
+The team typically includes primary care providers, mental health professionals and dietitians — all with experience in eating disorders.

 Treatment depends on your specific type of eating disorder.
-But in general, it typically includes psychotherapy, nutrition education and medication.
+But in general, it typically includes nutrition education, psychotherapy and medication.
 If your life is at risk, you may need immediate hospitalization.

 Psychotherapy, also called talk therapy, can help you learn how to replace unhealthy habits with healthy ones.
 This may include: